chriscoutto/about-files/geotagit/index.md

   - Double-click to zoom in/out
   - Mouse wheel for smooth zooming
   - Click and drag to pan
+  - Fixed-position mini-map with Google Maps integration
+  - Open location in Google Maps

 ## License

 MIT License - feel free to use this project for personal or commercial purposes.

+## Support the Project

+If you find this tool useful, you can [buy me a brew](https://www.buymeacoffee.com/chriscoutto) to support development!

 ## Creator